 He is also a member of the Ontario Veterinary Medical Association (OVMA).
 Dr Arboleda loves the Canadian outdoors and enjoys going camping. kayaking with his family in his spare time.

 Dr Irene trained as well under the mentorship of OVC (Ontario Veterinary College) faculty at Guelph as part of the VSTEP Program.
 Irene has done a lot of internship hours with several Vet Hospitals in Toronto and Hamilton areas.
 She is a fully licensed Doctor of Veterinary Medicine in North America.

 She also finished a Masters degree in Conservation Biology of exotic species, specifically the tarsier, one of the world's smallest primates.
 She earned her postgrad degree from Adelaide University in South Australia.
 Her research interests have earned her research grant awards twice from the National Geographic Society Committee of Research and Exploration.
 She maintains her links with international co-researchers, continues to write for international peer reviewed scientific journals and review project proposals for international funding.
 An advocate for modern, cutting edge, state of the art technology, she loves learning new veterinary medical trends.
-She is also a member of the Canadian Academy of Veterinary Dermatology (CAVD) and Canadian Veterinary Medical Association (CVMA)
+She is a member of the Canadian Academy of Veterinary Dermatology (CAVD) and Canadian Veterinary Medical Association (CVMA)